psandovalsegura/learn-from-unlearnable/README.md

 ```
 python orthogonal_projection_step_1.py ops
 ```
 The checkpoint is saved in `logistic-regression-ckpts/` directory along with a visualization of the recovered perturbations (weights from the linear model) in `ops.png`.
-The second step (Lines 5-6 of Algorithm 1) is to project the poisoned data and train a ResNet model:
+The second step (Lines 5-6 of Algorithm 1) is to project the poisoned data and train a ResNet-18 model:
 ```
 python orthogonal_projection_step_2.py ops
 ```